 Kalaupapa is a small settlement on the north side of Moloa Point, located across from Lihue.
 Visitors can secure permits through Blissful Travel Escapes or take one-hour guided hikes with either company to visit this famous quarantine island while they are available!
 There’s also plenty more than just nature here.

-you’ll pass scenic oceanside views, as well as historical sites including an old hospital that used to be home six centuries ago before it became ruins due to cannibals, were containment camp for those who had leprosy so now there are only five patients left but don’t worry – LOL
+you’ll pass scenic oceanside views, as well as historical sites including an old hospital that used to be home six centuries ago before it became ruins due to cannibals, was a containment camp for those who had leprosy so now there are only five patients left but don’t worry – LOL

-Kalaupapa is a place where people can live out their lives peacefully and comfortably.
-The historic Hawaii park ensures that the present patient residents of Kalapana may do so with ease, comfortability, and safety from Outside interference in this isolated valley below sea level on Moloka’i island – famous for its breathtaking scenery but also known as “The Rock’n’top Side Of Paradise”.
+Kalaupapa is a place where people can live their lives peacefully and comfortably.
+The historic Hawaii park ensures that the present patient residents of Kalapana may do so with ease, comfort, and safety from Outside interference in this isolated valley below sea level on Moloka’i island – famous for its breathtaking scenery but also known as “The Rock’n’top Side Of Paradise”.